mykter/aws-security-cert-service-notes/README.md

     + Many features require the Agent installed - many AWS AMIs include it by default.
 EC2 instances need an instance profile for a role that has the necessary permissions to allow the agent to interact with SSM.
     * Insights dashboard - per resource group
         + Shows CloudTrail, Config, software inventory, and patch compliance
-        + Can integrate CloudWatch dashboards, Trusted Advisory notificaitons, Personal Health Dashboard
+        + Can integrate CloudWatch dashboards, Trusted Advisor notificaitons, Personal Health Dashboard
         + Potentially useful for understanding baseline usage patterns to contrast with during an incident
     + Inventory - applications, files, network configurations, Windows services, registries, more
     * Automation